jguady/SplitCoffee/README.md

 ## Running the Program

-The program was created and tested on windows.
+The program was created using Python 3.13 and tested on windows.
 Pycharm was used to develop the program.
 Windows can be a bit finnicky to get python programs to run but ideally it should be as easy as:
 ```shell
 python .\splitcoffee\runner.py